-Service or maintenance should be performed by qualified personnel familiar with the siren, associated controls, and power sources being used.
+SOUND HAZARD: Service or maintenance should be performed by qualified personnel familiar with the siren, associated controls, and power sources being used.

-The sound output of the siren is capable of causing permanent hearing damage.
-Use adequate hearing protection and avoid excessive exposure.
+The sound output of sirens is capable of causing permanent hearing damage at short distances.
+Therefore, ALWAYS wear hearing protection when performing tests or maintenance on the siren and avoid excessive exposure.